 Georgia law allows you to appeal the decision of the SBOE through your local Superior Court.
-Complete information about the appeal process can be obtained by calling the Georgia Department of Education at (404) 656-2800 or toll-free at (800) 311-3627.
+Complete information about the appeal process can be obtained by calling the Georgia Department of Education at (404) 656-4328.

-10. May I request a reconsideration of waiver request denied by the SBOE?
+10. May I request a reconsideration of a waiver request denied by the SBOE?